Sinking of the Titanic: Effects of the collision

 The impact with the iceberg was long thought to have produced a huge opening in Titanic's hull, "not less than 300 ft in length, 10 ft above the level of the keel", as one writer later put it.
-At the British inquiry following the accident, Edward Wilding (chief naval architect for Harland and Wolff), calculating on the basis of the observed flooding of forward compartments forty minutes after the collision, testified that the area of the hull opened to the sea was "somewhere about 12 sqft".
+At the British inquiry following the accident, Edward Wilding (chief naval architect for Harland & Wolff), calculating on the basis of the observed flooding of forward compartments forty minutes after the collision, testified that the area of the hull opened to the sea was "somewhere about 12 sqft".
 He also stated that "I believe it must have been in places, not a continuous rip", but that the different openings must have extended along an area of around 300 feet, to account for the flooding in several compartments.
 The findings of the inquiry state that the damage extended over a length of about 300 feet, and hence many subsequent writers followed this more vague statement.
 Modern ultrasound surveys of the wreck have found that the actual damage to the hull was very similar to Wilding's statement, consisting of six narrow openings covering a total area of only about 12 to 13 sqft.
 According to Paul K. Matthias, who made the measurements, the damage consisted of a "series of deformations in the starboard side that start and stop along the hull ... about 10 ft above the bottom of the ship".
+The 2025 National Geographic documentary Titanic: The Digital Resurrection confirmed Matthias's proposition.
+They revealed a new 3D simulation showing that the ship suffered punctures running in a line along a narrow section of the hull with the most destructive gashes being the size of a couple sheets of A4 paper.

 The gaps, the longest of which measures about 39 ft long, appear to have followed the line of the hull plates.
 This suggests that the iron rivets along the plate seams snapped off or popped open to create narrow gaps through which water flooded.
 Wilding suggested this scenario at the British Wreck Commissioner's inquiry following the disaster, but his view was discounted.
 Titanic's discoverer, Robert Ballard, has commented that the assumption that the ship had suffered a major breach was "a by-product of the mystique of the Titanic.
 No one could believe that the great ship was sunk by a little sliver."
 Faults in the ship's hull may have been a contributing factor.
 Recovered pieces of Titanic's hull plates appear to have shattered on impact with the iceberg without bending.